provenance-io/provenance-docs/docs/pb/integrating/integrating-with-p8e/index.md

 - operating an [Encrypted Object Store](https://github.com/provenance-io/object-store) with the option to enable replication,
 - writing and publishing BlockVault smart contracts,
 - key management and permissioning others, and
-- using the [p8e Contract Execution Environment API](https://github.com/provenance-io/p8e-cee-api) to transact with the Provenance Blockchain network.
+- using the [BlockVault Contract Execution Environment API](https://github.com/provenance-io/p8e-cee-api) to transact with the Provenance Blockchain network.

 For sake of brevity, this guide will not describe how to deploy and configure a Provenance Blockchain Node.
 It will, however, guide users in how to spin up a local network for testing, and how to configure which node is used when submitting the transaction proposal message to the network.